Green Community Initiative

 Critical areas, clearing, grading and stormwater ordinances

-Codes adopted in October 2005 to protect the county's unincorporated critical areas, steep slopes and wetlands from problems associated with new development.
+Codes to protect unincorporated King County residents from critical areas, steep slopes and wetlands and to protect these sensitive areas from damage.

 Erosion control for construction sites